i18next/i18next-parser/README.md

 - **locales**: An array of the locales in your applications.
 Defaults to `['en','fr']`
 - **parser**: A custom regex for the parser to use.
 - **writeOld**: Save the \_old files.
 Defaults to `true`
-- **prefix**: Add a custom prefix in front of the file name.
-- **suffix**: Add a custom suffix at the end of the file name.
 - **extension**: Edit the extension of the files.
 Defaults to `.json`
 - **keepRemoved**: Prevent keys no longer found from being removed
 - **ignoreVariables**: Don't fail when a variable is found

-You can inject the locale tag in either the prefix, suffix or extension using the `$LOCALE` variable.
+You can inject the locale tag in the namespace and extension using the `$LOCALE` variable, and you can inject the source file name in the namespace using the `$FILENAME` variable.

 ### Note on paths (why your translations are not saved)